chelseabai/Audio-VR-Shooting-Game/README.md

 https://user-images.githubusercontent.com/53417086/159628254-f38ccb79-a515-43a0-8175-f57bba0f0e52.mp4

 ### Weapon Projectile Shooting
 Weapon projectiles are scaled based on frequency and amplitude of the sound made.
-Audio signal data are accessed through a `public static` type in the Weapon script.
-Below is a quick demo of how is the sound signal data used:
+Audio signal data is accessed through a `public static` type in the Weapon script.
+Below is a quick demo of how the sound signal data has been used:

         _shootingForce = Mathf.Pow(AudioPeer._mainFreqAmp * 1000, 3f) / 10000 + 1; // multiply amplitude by 1000 so it's guaranteed to be above 1, cube for making louder things louder, divide by 10000 to bring it back to a usable number.
         base.shootingForce = _shootingForce;